 Winnipeg Public Library Early Literacy Programs are designed by library staff to support the development of early literacy skills.

-Early Literacy Programs are offered in 5-week sessions in the Fall, Winter and Spring.
+Early Literacy Programs are offered in 8-week sessions in the Fall, Winter and Spring.
+They are also offered during the summer as one-off programs.
 Registration is required for all Early Literacy Programs.
 Registration can be done over the phone, online, or in-person at any branch.
 Library branches may rotate the programs they offer.

 Great for English language-learners!
 (EAL)